So - Of All the Acupuncture Points

 - Yin Deficiency

-- What Can You Do about Yin Deficiency, Burn-out, Exhaustion and Impoverishment?
+- What Can You Do about Yin Deficiency, Burn-out and Exhaustiont?
 And how does it fit in with the Menopause, those power surges, hot flashes and flushes?

 - Acupuncture Pain